 Among the elements of the agreement are:

-• – one fifth of the site will be reserved for community use, with 25,000 square feet for community, workforce and cooperative business development, and 100,000 square feet for light manufacturing which would otherwise be displaced from the borough
+- – one fifth of the site will be reserved for community ownership, with 25,000 square feet for community, workforce and cooperative business development, and 100,000 square feet for light manufacturing space for Bronx businesses displaced from the borough

-• – community ownership, through a Community Council co-convened by NWBCCC, and a Community Benefit Fund to provide ongoing support to the initiatives
+- – a Community Council co-convened by NWBCCC, and a Community Benefit Fund to provide ongoing input and accountability, and support long-term local investments in shared wealth-building and community ownership

 “NWBCCC has been at the heart of every conversation—listening, organizing, and showing up for Bronx residents on the ground,” said State Senator Robert Jackson.
 Their leadership is exactly what’s needed to ensure this development delivers real justice, real investment, and real results for the people of the Bronx.”